 A diagnosis of cancer can feel overwhelming, but you don’t have to face it alone.
-At Lakeview Hospital’s Cancer Center, we’re by your side to provide expert medical care and compassionate support during this difficult time.
+At HealthPartners Cancer Care at Lakeview Hospital, we’re by your side to provide expert medical care and compassionate support during this difficult time.

 From advanced diagnostics to the latest treatments and infusion therapies, our experienced team cares for a wide range of conditions.
 But what truly sets us apart is the support you’ll receive from the moment you walk through our doors.